hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Trustpoint (Cisco)
     - an abstract container to hold a certificate in IOS
     - capable of storing two active certificates at any given time: 1) CA certificate; 2) ID certificate issued by CA
+    - trustpoint enrollment modes
+      - terminal - manual
-    - enrollment modes: 1) terminal - manual; 2) SCEP - over HTTP; 3) <span style="color: #bb6600;">profile</span> - separating authentication and enrollment actions and providing an option to specify HTTP/TFTP commands to perform file retrieval from the server
+      - SCEP - over HTTP
+      - profile - separating authentication and enrollment actions and providing an option to specify HTTP/TFTP commands to perform file retrieval from the server
+    - PKI enrollment method allows the user to separate authentication and enrollment actions and also provides an option to specify HTTP/TFTP commands to perform file retrieval from the server: <span style="color: #bb6600;">profile</span>
   - CA (certificate authority): <span style="color: #bb6600;">issue and revoke</span> digital certificates
   - Registration Authority (RA):
     - an authority in a network that verifies user requests for a digital certificate